WICG/turtledove/FLEDGE.md

 #### 1.2 Interest Group Attributes

 The `userBiddingSignals` is for storage of additional metadata that the owner can use during on-device bidding, and the `trustedBiddingSignals*` attributes provide another mechanism for making real-time data available for use at bidding time.

+The `biddingWasmHelperUrl` field is optional, and lets the bidder provide computationally-expensive subroutines in WebAssembly, rather than JavaScript, to be driven from the JavaScript function provided by `biddingLogicUrl`.
+If provided, it must point to a WebAssembly binary, delivered with a `application/wasm` mimetype.
+The corresponding `WebAssembly.Module` will be made available by the browser to the `generateBid` function.

 The `dailyUpdateUrl` provides a mechanism for the group's owner to periodically update the attributes of the interest group: any new values returned in this way overwrite the values previously stored (except that the `name` and `owner` cannot be changed).
 However, the browser will only allow daily updates when a sufficiently large number of people have the same `dailyUpdateUrl` , e.g. at least 100 browsers with the same update URL.
 This will not include any metadata, so data such as the interest group `name` should be included within the URL, so long as the URL exceeds the minimum count threshold.
 (Without this sort of limit, a single-person interest group could be used to observe that person's coarse-grained IP-Geo location over time.)